Why is this medication prescribed?

 How should this medicine be used?

-Erythromycin comes as a capsule, tablet, delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) capsule, delayed-release tablet, and a suspension (liquid), to take by mouth.
+Erythromycin comes as a capsule, tablet, delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) capsule, delayed-release tablet, and an oral suspension (liquid) to take by mouth.
 It usually is taken with or without food every 6 hours (four times a day), every 8 hours (three times a day), or every 12 hours (twice a day).
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take erythromycin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the suspension well before each use to mix the medication evenly.